-Creating a plan for the worst case scenario isn’t easy.
+Creating a plan for the worst-case scenario isn’t easy.
 This plan ensures that you, your executive team, and staff are all on the same page.
-The crisis plan will lay out strategy, key team players, and next steps.
+The crisis plan will layout the strategy, key team players, and the next steps.

 Take our word for it.
 These are some proactive steps you can take to create a crisis communication plan for your success.

 - Identify possible crises - In the world, anything that could negatively influence your business’s bottom line is a crisis, but you should establish at what time a “code red” plan should be implemented.